 Insurance Requirements

-A cannabis transporter must submit appropriate surety bonds or certificates of insurance in the following minimum amounts:
+A cannabis transporter must carry minimum coverage well above what most commercial operators maintain.
+Specifically, the transporter must submit appropriate surety bonds or certificates of insurance in the following minimum amounts:

 - $300,000 for loss of or damage to cargo